 Where to Stay

 We recommend staying in Jackson Hole.
 There's plenty of lodging throughout the valley, up at Teton Village, and in the town of Jackson.
-You can review our race day shuttle and parking plan here, if you like to plan around that.
+You can review our race day shuttle and parking plan in the Parking & Shuttles tab, if you like to plan around that.

 Additional Hotel Options